 This unique creative direction caught the eye of a forward-thinking craft beer duo from Cologne in Germany, who saw the potential of the concept and decided to bring it to life.
 The minimalist premise of the brand is ideally suited to the sustainable, environmentally-friendly vision said duo had for the brand.

-Rather than attempting to capture the shoppers’ attention by sheer visual lavishness, Hiding Spot Brewery makes use of minimalist forms, bold contrasts and a black and white color combination with wittily “hidden” red accents.
+Rather than attempting to capture the shoppers’ attention with sheer visual lavishness, Hiding Spot Brewery makes use of minimalist forms, bold contrasts, and a black and white color combination with wittily “hidden” red accents.

 In lieu of differentiating individual brews with colors, Hiding Spot Brewer develops a profound identity based on a humorous play on the brand’s name, revolving around the idea of forest animals playing hide-and-seek.
-Each beer name is complemented by a matching minimalist illustration for an elevated experience.
+A matching minimalist illustration complements each beer name for an elevated experience.
 The minimalist but bold color palette conveys a clean and simple concept with a fresh, cool flair.

 The label is akin to the first page of a novel about a man from the picturesque Moravian village of Čejč where wine runs in people’s veins, trudging down his path and shaping his vision of how wine should taste like.